junxit/us-congress-bills-114/derived/amendments.md

 ### 15 U.S.C. § 2618

-> in the matter preceding clause (i), by striking “a rule” and inserting “a rule or order”; and
+> in the matter preceding clause (i), by striking “a rule” and inserting “a rule or order”;

 | | |
 |---|---|